14 effective corporate governance best practices to implement now

 1. Recruit effective and diverse board directors

-A prominent way for boards to do their collective best pertains to board refreshment.
+A prominent way for boards to do their collective best pertains to board refreshments.
 As the economic climate has changed, the composition of boards has needed to change with it.
+For example, while environmental, social and governance (ESG) skills have been at the top of board wish lists in recent years, most boards now expect to focus on core skills like finances and operations in the coming year.
 Achieving board effectiveness in corporate governance starts with taking a fresh look at their nominating and recruitment procedures.

 A good first step is to develop recruitment packets with honest information about the organization.
-The establishment of nominating and governance committees is becoming the norm.
+Establishing nominating and governance committees is becoming the norm.
 Approach board director nominees with clear expectations for their time and talents.
-Board recruiters should vet candidates for their skills and abilities, potential conflicts of interest and their unique backgrounds.
+Board recruiters should vet candidates for their skills and abilities, potential conflicts of interest and unique backgrounds.

 Corporate governance best practices imply that not only should individual directors be qualified and independent, but collectively, you want directors who bring diversity to the table and decision-making.
 Boards may have traditionally vetted candidates based on their skills, governance experience and industry-related expertise.
 Ideal candidates would possess CEO or senior management experience.

 But if you’re truly committed to effective corporate governance best practices, you should continuously work toward developing a more diverse, equitable and inclusive organization.
 Diversity goes beyond gender; it may include age, ethnicity, tenure on your board and more.
-This is especially important given that there were fewer board appointments in 2022 than in years past, which heavily impacted directors who are women and people of color.
+This is especially important given that there were fewer board appointments in 2022 than in years past, which heavily impacted women and people of color directors.

 Culture change doesn’t happen overnight.
 The heart of it all is transformation. — Ivy Lumia, CEO and Founder, Best in Governance Inc.